ravichas/OOP-S3-in-R/README.md

 * A fun example will show how easy it is to create S3 generic function
 * Motivation for the purpose of S4 system using SummarizedExperiment Bioconductor object

-Soon, I will come back with a separate lecture on S4 and R6 OOP systems in R.
+Soon, we will come back with a separate lecture on S4 and R6 OOP systems in R.